-Elevate Dental Wellness graciously offers a full range of general dentistry services to get your smile looking and feeling the best it’s ever been.
+Elevate Dental Wellness graciously offers a full range of oral hygiene & general dentistry services to get your smile looking and feeling the best it’s ever been.
 We believe that a healthy smile is a huge component of having a healthier life.

 With our unique holistic approach, our treatments are designed to work with your body with the goal of longevity in mind.

-Our oral hygiene and general dentistry services ensure optimal dental health, year-round.
+Our oral hygiene & general dentistry services ensure optimal dental health, year-round.
 See what Drs.
 Van Gorden and Steinbach can do for your total-body wellness.

 With regular visits to our Basalt, CO office and a proper dental hygiene routine, you’re giving yourself the best shot to optimal dental health.
 Here are some preventive treatments that Elevate Dental Wellness offers: